Nimal-dev/Fakenews_Detection/README.md

 # Fake News Detection Project

 This project is aimed at detecting fake news using machine learning techniques.
-It consists of a React frontend for user interaction and a Laravel backend for handling data processing and model inference.
+It consists of a React frontend for user interaction and a python backend for handling data processing.

 ## Features